-Shiva, the one-third of the holy trinity of Hindu dharma is often the subject of folklore, mysticism, simple living and of course- anger.
+Shiva, one-third of the holy trinity of Hindu dharma is often the subject of folklore, mysticism, simple living, and of course- anger.
 Lord Shiva can be described as the beginning, the blackness and void from where everything started and everything will eventually culminate into.
 Shiva has long been described as an ascetic, a yogi or even Adiyogi.
 Known for his generous boons, forgiving nature, simple living as well as feared for his anger Shiva is a complex entity.

 Shiva is considered to be the origin of everything.
 SHIVA is described as ‘Tatwaateetaha Paraatmaham, Mayaateetaha Paraha Shivaha, Mayaateetaha Paramjyotir, Ahame Vaaham Avyayaha’ literally meaning, ‘ I am beyond all philosophies, beyond the Universe, I am an Eternal Light, I am inexhaustible forever’.

 Our scriptures say that there are multiple universes(Anantha Koti Brahmanda) and SHIVA is the ORIGIN of all and in the end, everything goes back to him.
 Here’s our attempt to bring some Unknown Facts about Shiva.

 According to Shiva Purana, after the creation of the world and Bhramanda, Lord Brahma and Lord Vishnu were both arguing about their powers.
 Both of them wanted to prove that one is mightier than the other.
 Right then, amidst the heated discussion, an inexplicable blazing pillar appeared in front of them, whose root and tip was not visible.
 The root seemed to penetrate deep into the earth with the tip piercing into the skies beyond eternity.